-The amount of processing time it takes for obtaining a marriage-based green card depends in part on who is sponsoring the process.
+The processing time to obtain a marriage green card depends partly on who sponsors the process.
 The total wait time for marriage-based approval ranges between 10 to 38 months.
-This is dependent upon whether you are married to a U.S. citizen or green card holder and whether you reside in the U.S. or outside of it.
+This depends on whether you are married to a U.S. citizen or green card holder and whether you reside in the U.S. or outside of it.

 Generally, if your spouse is a U.S. citizen who resides in the U.S., it takes 10-13 months.
-If he or she is a U.S. citizen living elsewhere, it takes 11-17 months.
-If your spouse is a green card holder, however, it takes longer.
-If he or she resides in the U.S. it takes 23-32 months.
+If they are U.S. citizens living elsewhere, it takes 11-17 months.
+However, it takes longer if your spouse is a green card holder.
+If they reside in the U.S., it takes 23-32 months.
 If not, the entire process will take 29-38.

-Waiting for a green card to become available is something spouses of green card holders will have to do.
-Don’t forget their sponsor has to file Form I-130 before they can apply for permanent residency status from either a U.S. consulate abroad or within the United States.
+Waiting for a green card to become available is something spouses of green card holders must do.
+Don’t forget their sponsor must file Form I-130 (Petition for Alien Relative) before they can apply for permanent residency status from a U.S. consulate abroad or within the United States.
 Usually, there is a two-year waiting time before a green card becomes available.
 However, waiting time for a foreign spouse can vary depending on their country of origin.

-A qualified Atlanta immigration attorney familiar with the specifics of marriage-based immigration can provide additional details and advice.
+A qualified Atlanta immigration attorney familiar with marriage-based immigration can provide additional details and advice.

 Green Card Through Marriage

 It depends on whether the sponsoring spouse is a citizen or not.
-When the sponsoring spouse is a U.S. citizen and both spouses reside in the United States, the process breaks down thusly:
+When the sponsoring spouse is a U.S. citizen, and both spouses reside in the United States, the process breaks down this way:

-The total process costs about $1,960.
+The entire process costs about $1,960.
 This includes $1,760 in government fees and $200 for the clinical examination.
-Don’t forget that a spouse of U.S. citizens living in the United States can file Form I-130 and Form I-485 at the same time when applying for a marriage-based green card.
+Don’t forget that a spouse of a U.S. citizen living in the United States can file Form I-130 and Form I-485 simultaneously when applying for a marriage-based green card.